melaniecebula/chriscebula.com/README.md

-chriscebula.com
+alexcebula.com
 ===============

-simple starter website for chris
+simple starter website for alex

-Hi Chris!
+Hi Alex!
 You're a CS major, and that means you should have your own site to play around with.
 This is a basic guide to ezpz web development.
 There are a bunch of things you can use, but here's what I use!

 For reference, this repo sets up a basic website using node.js and express (ejs).

-Domain:  I registered chriscebula.com for you.
+Domain:  I registered alexcebula.com for you.
 For domains, namecheap.com tends to be the cheapest place to get one.
 <br>
 	<strong>GOAL</strong>:  Create a namecheap account so that I can transfer the domain to you!